coco-base/cocokits/packages/angular/accordion/README.md

 ## Key Components Overview:

 ### AccordionComponent
 The core wrapper component that manages the accordion structure.
-It handles state control, panel registration, keyboard accessibility, and global behaviors such as animation and expand/collapse all.
+It handles state control, panel registration, and global behaviors such as animation and expand/collapse all.

 **Features:**
 - **Custom Icon Template:**